ELGAS Knowledge Hub

 Use the correct size gas heaterGas heaters come with in various sizes with different heat outputs.

-If you buy a gas heater that’s too small for your home area, it will not be able to adequately heat the intended area.
+If you buy an LPG heater (LPG gas heater) that’s too small for your home area, it will not be able to adequately heat the intended area.

 Buying a gas heater that is too large, on the other hand, will cost you extra money, and oversizing can be unsafe.

-Like Goldilocks, you want the one that is just right.
+Like Goldilocks, you want the gas heater that is just right.

-You can use the table below as a rough guide, or speak to your LPG gas heater store representative to determine which size is best for your home or specific use.
+You can use the gas heater table below as a rough guide, or speak to your LPG heater (LPG gas heater) store representative to determine which size gas heater is best for your home or specific use.

 Gas Heater Sizing Guide